-Gary grew up in Wheaton Illinois near the Campus of Wheaton College.
-His mainly Christian schooling / academic career concluded with a bachelors degree in finance from Palm Beach Atlantic University where he met his wife Allison.
-Among his various interests is a passion for research and promoting a process of being “transformed by the renewing of our minds”.
-Bridges To Common Ground serves to further my goals of empowering a Spiritual awakening.
+Gary grew up in Wheaton, Illinois near the Campus of Wheaton College.
+His mainly Christian academic career concluded with a bachelors degree in corporate finance from Palm Beach Atlantic University where he met his wife Allison.
+He also has investment experience with stocks and options using a technical analysis trading system, as well as real estate.
+Gary has a passion for research and promoting a process of being “transformed by the renewing of our minds”.

 Sivy was born and raised in the predominately Buddhist nation of Cambodia.
 She experienced poverty and many hardships including being an orphan at a young age.
 Sivy was later adopted by an American couple and attended Grace International School in Chiang Mai, Thailand.
 Sivy continued her higher education at Judson University in Elgin, IL and graduated with a degree in Intercultural Leadership.